AirwavesMan/O9-Gambling-Script/README.md

 	```
 	If you get on server start the error class CfgSounds is alreday defined, search your files for class CfgSounds.

-6. Go to https://github.com/oiad/communityLocalizations and add the whole stringtable to your missionfile.
+6. Go to https://github.com/oiad/communityLocalizations and add the whole stringtable to the root folder of your missionfile where your init.sqf is.

 Usage: